RitaRez/Trabalho_Pratico_PDS2/README.md

 ## File Structure

-The code is devided in two folders, lib and src.
+The code is divided in two folders, lib and src.
 Lib contains header files with the declaration of all classes and src contains class functions.
 The code also has a data folder that contains the csv inputs.